-Fog would drift from the sea, through the pines to our weary faces graced by the dull, blue light of morning.
-We once blindly followed these billows of white along unfamiliar roads, until the air was burned clear by the sun and we stood somewhere foreign amidst the hills.
-You reminisced then how you were born at that time of year—when the snow has mostly melted, except in the mountains, and the dandelions have begun to bloom.
+Fog would drift from the sea, through the pines, to our weary faces graced by the dull, blue light of morning.
+We once blindly followed these billows of white along unfamiliar roads, until the air had burned clear by the sun and we stood somewhere foreign amidst the hills.
+You reminisced then how you were born at that time of year—when the snow has mostly melted, except in the mountains, as the dandelions have begun to bloom.
 I looked quietly to the passing road as you spoke, intently listening though unable to respond.

 For a brief time we lived apart from reality, hidden along the coast of Maine.
-In the yard stood a treehouse, a collection of stones forgotten atop its weathered boards beside the severed foot of an unknown bird.
-In the bay bioluminescence was secretly aglow, appearing only as we thrashed our limbs about the frigid water, our laughter echoing across the darkened harbor.
-Nights were often slept in the yard as we stared to the stars within a cacophony of frogs and crickets.
+In the yard stood a treehouse.
+A collection of stones sat forgotten atop its weathered boards beside the severed foot of an unknown bird.
+In the bay, bioluminescence was secretly aglow.
+It appeared as we thrashed our limbs about the frigid water, our laughter echoing out to sea.
+Those nights we often slept in the yard, staring to the stars within a chorus of crickets.

-I drove you to the airport, one day in early August, though I don't remember our goodbye in a sense on which I can elaborate.
-I do recall the attempt to clasp on through distance, the act of endlessly re-opening envelopes marked par avion, and the slow realization of our stalling the inevitable—a final phone call some months later, the ambivalence of watching your endless travels from afar...
+I drove you to the airport one day in early August.
+While I don't remember our goodbye, I remember the late summer air and the song playing from a favorite cassette, the feeling of decelerating toward your gate and the emptiness of the car that followed.
+I recall our attempt to clasp on through distance, the joy of opening envelopes marked par avion, the slow realization of our stalling of the inevitable; a final phone call some months later and the ambivalence of watching your endless travels from afar.

 - - - · · · - - -

-The next morning, a familiar excitement passes over us as I take the old polaroid camera from my suitcase.
-A single negative now remains, having sat in wait through years of tormenting light.
+The next morning, a familiar excitement passes over us as we take the old Polaroid camera from my suitcase.
+A single negative remains, having sat in wait through years of tormenting light-leaks.
 We return again to the roof, to the deep humidity of July, and decide upon our last collaboration.
 Time stands still for us for a final instant until we pass the exposed image back-and-forth, laughing again like children.

-Moments later we descend to the street and take a train to the city, running the final blocks to my bus—a farewell amongst crowded passengers overwhelmed with luggage and heat, all of us briefly in between realities.
-You are gone from sight before I reach my seat, the bus lurching forward as I forgo my search.
-Outside the city I find the memory of shyly smiling at one another in public before we had made up our minds, my always stating "fancy meeting you here" each time our paths would cross.
+Moments later we descend to the street and take a train to the city, running the final blocks to my bus.
+We say farewell amongst crowded passengers overwhelmed with luggage and heat, all of us briefly in between realities.
+You are gone from sight when I reach my seat, the bus lurching forward as I forgo my search.
+Outside the city, I find the memory of shyly smiling at one another in public before we had made up our minds, my always stating "fancy meeting you here" each time our paths would cross.